jorail/PiedPiperS/README.md

 learning guide and examples at http://learn.adafruit.com/fft-fun-with-fourier-transforms/.
 The corresponding function headings are marked by 'MIT License'.

-Further explanations for the PiedPiperS project including the electrical layout and images of the resulting circuit and wiring as well of its testing and application are provided in the [/docs](docs/) folder.
+PiedPiperS building instructions make use of an ESP32 microprocessor.
+The PDF (https://github.com/jorail/PiedPiperS/blob/main/PiedPiperS_Instruction.pdf) includes the electrical circuit layout and images of the resulting circuit design and wiring as well as testing of the application application.
+Further explanations for the PiedPiperS project, additional photos and demonstration in short videos are provided in the [/docs](docs/) folder.

 The microprocessor functions and interaction with the integrated circuit (IC) used as motor driver (TLE5206-2S or L293D) are modified or selectd by the initial #define statements.
 Corresponding sections of c++ code are used or omitted during compilation,